-Technical support for pharmaceutical software is provided by our life sciences team and our inside sales and support staff based at our headquarters facilities in Lancaster, California.
-We provide free telephone support offering toll-free numbers in the U.S. and Canada, and e-mail and web-based support for all of our pharmaceutical software products worldwide.
-Technical support for pharmaceutical software products is minimal, averaging a few person-hours per month.
+Technical support for pharmaceutical software is provided by our life sciences teams and our inside sales and support staff via telephone, e-mail and web-based support for all of our pharmaceutical software products worldwide.
+Technical support for pharmaceutical software products sales is minimal, averaging a few person-hours per month.